rux616/biraitbec-workbase-improved/README.md

 This mode is designed to be a mostly automatic process which validates both input and output files.

 - Put the repack files you have downloaded into the `Repack7z` folder.
-- Right click on `Installer.ps1` file and select "Run with PowerShell".
-- If you get an "Execution Policy Change" warning, type `Y` then hit the `Enter` key.
+- Double click on "Installer.cmd".
+(If it just opens up in Notepad or something, right click it and choose "Open" instead.)
 - A dialog box will pop up asking you to choose an output folder for the patched BA2 archives.
 By default it goes to the `PatchedBa2` folder, but you can choose a different folder. **Do not choose the Fallout 4 Data folder.**
 - The script will then proceed to validate and extract the the repack archives, then create and validate the patched BA2 archives.